 Like most photographers I have more than one camera bag, I’ve tried (and grown out of) several over the years but have finally managed to cut it down to three that cover different situations.

 I have a Think Tank Retro 5 shoulder bag, perfect for travelling light on trips abroad, with just my Canon G1-X a couple of filters and a guide book.
 On the other end of the scale for longer hikes or carrying more gear, I use a Lowepro Pro Trekker 300AW.
-A fairly large backpack capable of comfortably swallowing a couple of pro DSLR bodies, handful of lenses, accessories, refreshments, spare clothes, kitchen sink etc. but for this article I’ll focus on the kit I use most often.
+A fairly large backpack capable of comfortably swallowing a couple of pro DSLR bodies, a handful of lenses, accessories, refreshments, spare clothes, kitchen sink etc. but for this article, I’ll focus on the kit I use most often.

 The bag that I use the most is a Think Tank Retro 30, a decent size shoulder bag that thanks to the well thought out design and build is capable of holding far more gear than I actually put in it.
 The reason I favour this over a backpack is that as a landscape photographer I’m often stood in the sea, boggy fields or muddy river banks.
 In fact I’m rarely anywhere where I would want to put my bag down and maybe unusually for a landscape photographer I like to move around a lot and with this bag I can easily access all my gear wherever I am without having to take the bag off.